Murder of Dana Dodd: Discovery

 The body of a white or possibly Middle Eastern female between 17 and 25 years old was found on October 29, 2006 in Kilgore, Texas, lying face-down on a pile of burning brush.
-The body was severely burned, but clothing including a purple sweater and a pair of jeans was recovered.
+The body was severely burned, but clothing, including a purple sweater and a pair of jeans was recovered.
 It is believed the body was set on fire merely minutes before it was discovered.
 A total of forty dollars was found in her pockets.
 It is believed she died between 8:15 PM and 10:00 PM on the previous day.

-Two of her deciduous teeth were still present and were expected to be of help in determining her identity.
+Two of her deciduous teeth were still present and were expected to help determine her identity.
 She had perfect teeth without cavities or fillings.
 She weighed approximately 100 to 120 pounds, was between 5 feet 3 inches and 5 feet 5 inches tall and was most likely from a middle-class household.
 The victim's hair color was likely reddish or blond with blond or red highlights, but may have been entirely strawberry-blonde or light brown.

 Initially, she was believed to have been as young as 13, and race and sex were considered unknown until further study.
 Due to the recovery of an empty gasoline can from the scene and the nature of her death, the case was investigated as a homicide.
 Semen was found upon forensic examination, indicating that she may have been a victim of rape prior to death.